What Is Autism?

 The Autism Extension Program (AEP)

-The Autism Extension Program (AEP) is supported by Autism Education Services and is one of 4 programs in WA set up and supported by the Department of Education’s Centre for Inclusive Schooling.
+The Autism Extension Program (AEP) is supported by Autism Education Services and is supported by the Department of Education’s Centre for Inclusive Schooling.

 Additional Schooling Options